mek0124/autoupdate_languages2/README.md

 <details>
 <summary>
-To use the package as an api call to create a file within the current directory of where your file was executed from
+To use the package as an api call to create a file within the current directory of where your file was executed from (click to expand)
 </summary>

 ```python